sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 -----

-- Each "field" is a basic query unit in SenseML, and the field ID is output as the key in the structured data.
+- Each "field" is a basic query unit in SenseML, and the field `id` is used as the key in the structured data.
 For more information, see [Field](doc:field-query-object).
 - SenseML searches first for a text "anchor" because it's a computationally quick and inexpensive way to narrow down the location in the document where you want to extract data.
 Then, SenseML uses a "method" to expand out from the anchor and grab the data you want.
 For more information about defining complex anchors, see [Anchor](doc:anchor-object).
 This config uses three types of methods:

+  - Box method
+  - Label method
+  - Row method

 **Box method**

 To grab the policy number, the config uses the Box method.
 This tells SenseML that:

-  - The anchor text (`"Policy number"`) is inside of a box (`"id": "box"`)
+  - The anchor text (`"policy number"`) is inside of a box (`"id": "box"`)

-  - The data we want is below the anchor (`"position": "below"`).
+  - The data we want is below the anchor (`"position": "below"`) TODO: CORRECT THIS ERROR